-The forthcoming National Transport Strategy will need to address the role of transport on the economy, equality, health and wellbeing and the environment.
+The Scottish Government has launched its consultation on the new draft National Transport Strategy (NTS) for Scotland, which aims to set out a compelling vision for the future of transport for the next twenty years.
+The NTS will need to address the role of transport on the economy, equality, health and wellbeing and the environment.

-With the European Union predicting that transport will make up 25% of all emissions in the EU by 2030, and with road transport making up 70% of that, it is to be expected that there will be a significant environmental element (specifically climate change) related content in the new Strategy.
+With the European Union predicting that transport will make up 25% of all emissions in the EU by 2030, and with road transport making up 70% of that, there is a significant environmental element (specifically climate change) related content in the new Strategy.

 A business perspective

 Environmental aspects of the new Strategy need not necessarily be at odds with business or the economy.
 If there is a co-ordinated approach between transport, energy, communications and industrial policies, along with land use planning policies, there could be a significant opportunity for our economy.